SethRobinson/UGTLive/app/services/README.md

 Run `services\util\InstallMiniConda.bat`, then restart your terminal/application.

 ### GPU not detected
 Ensure NVIDIA drivers are installed and up to date.
 Run `nvidia-smi` to verify.
+For RTX 50 series cards, ensure you have the latest NVIDIA drivers that support CUDA 12.8.

 ### Port already in use
 Check `service_config.txt` and ensure each service uses a unique port.
 Default ports: